Keyfactor/signserver-ce/signserver/doc/README.txt

 SignServer README

-This document contains some notes on how to get started with using the SignServer.
+This document contains some notes on how to get started with using SignServer.

-There are two open office documents in this directory, the first one describing how to install and configure the SignServer and the other one explains how to use and develop applications using the framework.

 It recommended that you first read at the SignServer web site at www.signserver.org.
 It contains the most recent information about